 The view of the surrounding saltmarshes and estuary are beautiful and never cease to delight guests, whether they come to sail, paint or watch birds.

 FACT converted her to a residential centre in 1990.
 It was carried out ensuring that her exterior appearance was little changed.
-Inside, all work has been done in keeping with her original character.
+Inside, all work has been done in keeping with her original character as far as possible.

-• Saloon for meals and meeting situated in the aft section seats up to 60 people for meals and meetings
+- Saloon for meals and meeting, situated in the aft section, seats up to 60 people

-The ship is connected to the shore for its utility services: electricity, water, sewage and telephone.
+The ship is connected to the shore for its utility services: electricity, water, sewage, internet and telephone.

 The centre’s sailing dinghies are moored to pontoons at the stern of Trinity.

-• 12 more guest beds in six en-suite cabins, taking our capacity from 36 to 48 beds, including one cabin for a disabled person.
+- 12 more guest beds in six en-suite cabins, taking our capacity from 36 to 48 beds, including one cabin with greater accessibility;

 Click here to find out more about the project.